Bair Hugger Joint Infection

 FDA: SUBSTANTIAL EVIDENCE LINKS BAIR HUGGER DEVICE TO SURGICAL INVECTIONS

-If you suffered a post-operative joint infection and a patient warming system was used during your procedure, you may have legal options.
-Attorneys are investigating the possible links between the device and increased infection risks being seen in patients.
+If suffering from a post-operative joint infection and a patient warming system was in usage, you may have legal options.
+Attorneys investigate the possible links between the device and increased infection risks in patients.
 You can view the FDA warning letter to the manufacturer over safety concerns here.

 According to a recent Bair Hugger lawsuit complaint filed against the device manufacturer 3M, “the warming device picked up germs and blew them directly onto the hip replacement” during the procedure.

-The forced air warming device may be disrupting the clean ventilation systems used in surgical procedures to guard against infections such as STAPH.
-Patients may not have been adequately warned of the Bair Hugger infection risks before opting in for the procedure.
-Forced air warming is being reconsidered in use during joint arthroplasty procedures for the hip and knee because of the possible infection risk.
+The forced air warming device may cause disruptions in the clean ventilation systems used in surgical procedures to guard against infections such as STAPH.
+Patients may not know of the Bair Hugger infection risks before opting in for the procedure.
+There is a reconsideration of forced air warming in use during joint arthroplasty procedures for the hip and knee because of the possible infection risk.

 GET THE LATEST INFORMATION ON BAIR HUGGER LAWSUITS

-It is important to act quickly when filing your 3M Bair Hugger lawsuit as regulations limit the amount of time victims of complications have to report a claim and pursue your legal rights.
-If you suffered a deep joint infection within a year of your surgical procedure, contact us immediately so we can discuss your legal options.
+It is important to act quickly when filing your 3M Bair Hugger lawsuit.
+Regulations limit the amount of time victims of complications have to report a claim and pursue your legal rights.
+If you suffered a deep joint infection within a year of your surgical procedure, contact us immediately.

-Contact our Bair Hugger attorneys to get the latest information on Bair Hugger lawsuits, if you qualify to sue for compensation as well as how to file.
+Contact our Bair Hugger attorneys to get the latest information on Bair Hugger lawsuits.

 You are under no obligation to file a lawsuit.
-You will simply be asked to share the details of your case so we can discuss your options.
+You will simply share the details of your case so we can discuss your options.
 If you do choose to proceed, there are no costs; if we don’t win, you don’t pay.